python-in-astronomy/PythonAstronomy_links/link_list.md

-Please edit this file to include links for repositories discussed or presented at the meeting.
+Please edit this file to include links for software discussed or presented at the meeting.

 | Participant name      | Package name           | repo name/link  |
 | ------------- |-------------| -----|